 Your comments are welcome, encouraged, prized.
 At its best, a comment section enables conversation and amplifies debate.
 We lack both in this and in most towns.
 Most media are polarizing debate, not enriching it.
 And town squares are not an American specialty.
 They should be.
 This isn’t to say that only civil debate is accepted.
 We’re a noisy democracy, not a repressed English boarding school.
 We’re also adults, or trying to be in this eternally adolescent culture of ours.
 As such, a comment section should have room to roam broadly, interestingly, noisily, provocatively, even uncomfortably at times, if that’s where the discussion is taking it—if, that is, the comments are either related to the posts, the ongoing discussion, or matters of serious interest.
 Comments or emails that provide corrections, from typos to factual errors, are especially prized.

 But keep in mind: this is not a First Amendment zone.
 Anything does not go.
-Slanderous, libelous, gratuitously offensive language, name-calling and outright falsehoods are not acceptable.
+Slanderous, libelous, gratuitously offensive language, name-calling, personal attacks and outright falsehoods are not acceptable.
+Discuss the issue, not the person writing about it.
 That the comment section will be treated as a noisy town square doesn’t mean you have a “right” to post whatever you wish.
 You don’t.
 Posting at FlaglerLive is not a right.
 It’s not a privilege, either.
 Consider it a service to the discussion and to public debate, remembering that your every thought isn’t necessarily interesting or worth posting to the world.
+Keep in mind too that once submitted, your comment becomes the property of FlaglerLive.

 Comments are moderated.
 They will not automatically appear.
 And your comments may be held in the moderation bin for several hours, depending on the volume of comments in the stream and the day’s work, which will always place reporting and writing ahead of comment moderation.